qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 and no real way to know which one came first, which had to bend to allow the others to work.

+The specific terms taught in class often revolve around *intent* – the intent to "swerve" from established patterns, or parody them, or uphold them, for example.
+Business concerns rarely came into the picture How does one tell apart a game sticking to the patterns to appeal to an established market, from one that aimed for novelty but ended up too subtle for most people to tell?
+A planned feature that had to be cut to make deadlines, but which left evidence of its existence in old marketing materials?
+A glitch in development that turned out fun enough to leave in?

+In the end, I think I've established the existence of plenty of patterns, plenty to demonstrate that the game-development industry is looking at existing games (and other things) in the process of making new ones.
+Classifying the nature of the looking, or establishing a clear lineage of any given idea, is far beyond me.

 \* (lighthearted) *Yes, Professor, I know you don't like the word "inspiration", but I firmly believe the etymological implication of divinity is long-ago-and-far-away, and the use "*takes inspiration from*" avoids the